 Don't get cute.
 Show your passport.
 If they ask for any other ID, show them that.
 If you have anything that could be considered a weapon, even a pair of nail clippers, it's probably best to mention that.
 Don't make any wiseass remarks about Canada.
 When they ask you your purpose for visiting Canada, tell them you' re visiting Halifax as a tourist.
 (That is the truth.)
 Presuming you don't do or say anything stupid, you should get across with no trouble.

 International Avenue becomes New Brunswick Provincial Route 1.
 Take this to River Glade, where you'll get on the Trans-Canada Highway -- which serves as Charlottetown's "beltway."
 You'll take that through Moncton and to the Confederation Bridge, over the Northumberland Strait and onto Prince Edward Island.
 Then continue on the TCH until the exit for Kensington Road, on which the arena sits.

 If all goes well, you should be in New York State (not counting Manhattan) for half an hour, in Connecticut for 2 hours, in Massachusetts for an hour and 15 minutes, New Hampshire for 15 minutes, Maine for 4 hours and 45 minutes, Customs for 15 minutes or less, New Brunswick for 3 and a half hours, and an hour and 15 minutes on Prince Edward Island (including the Bridge).
 Given rest stops in Connecticut, at each end of Maine, and in New Brunswick, it should take about 17 hours.

 Once In the City.
 The Island is named for Prince Edward, Duke of Kent and Strathearn, son of King George III of England, brother of King George IV and King William IV, and father of Queen Victoria, who was only 8 months old when he died.
-He lived for a time in Quebec, was the 1st member of the British royal family to visit America after its independence, and was the 1st person to publicly refer to call British subjects in "British North America," British and French alike, "Canadians."
+He lived for a time in Quebec, was the 1st member of the British royal family to visit America after its independence, and was the 1st person to publicly refer to British subjects in "British North America," British and French alike, as "Canadians."